 It is mandatory for the elected president to perform the president duties for the community.

-Perhaps you have a property in Spain subject to this regime of horizontal division, which you only use during your holidays.
+Perhaps you own a property in Spain on a multi-occupancy development, which you only use during your holidays.
 Although the Spanish law provides that the member appointed may reject the election by asking it to the First Instance Judge and explaining him the main reasons to reject the election.
-However, if you are elected president and think that could not perform the president’s corresponding duties, we advise you to explain it first to the former President.
+However, if you are elected president and think that you could not perform the president’s corresponding duties, we advise you to explain it first to the former President.

 In general terms, the President of the Community of Property Owners is charged with the following duties: